 - Signature Style: Fast paced, blast-heavy Grind-like Brutal Death Metal that uses complex songwriting as a means to achieve a chaotic sound as opposed to a more melodic one.

 - Technical Death Metal: A very deranged example.

-- Vocal Evolution: Marin's vocals sounded almost gurgle like similar to various grindcore and slam bands before changing to a more Roar/Growl hyrid.
-Either way, his vocals still remained very low-pitched.
+- Vocal Evolution: Marin's vocals sounded almost gurgle like similar to various grindcore and slam bands before changing to a more ferocious Roar/Growl hybrid that still retains a very low-pitch.

 - Warhammer 40,000: Their other main lyrical focus.